CONSERVATION PARTNERSHIPS

 HEWT

-he Human Empowerment and Welfare Trust (HEWT) was founded in 2012 by Zulki Khan and has provided interest-free microloans to hundreds of women and families in need.
+The Human Empowerment and Welfare Trust (HEWT) was founded in 2012 by Zulki Khan of Silicon Valley and has provided interest-free microloans to hundreds of women and families in need in Pakistan.

 SACOLA